cloud-native-singapore/helm-workshop/code/inspector/README.md

 # Helm chart for Kelsey Hightower's Inspector

-This helm chart tries to show of the powerfull configuration features `values.yaml` provides to Helm Charts.
+This helm chart tries to show off the powerfull configuration features `values.yaml` provides to Helm Charts.

-This chart does not follow Helm Best Practices for the sake of simplicity and uses Kelsey Hightower's [Inspector](https://github.com/kelseyhightower/inspector) service to demonstrate it's functionality.
+This chart does not follow Helm Best Practices for the sake of simplicity and uses Kelsey Hightower's [Inspector](https://github.com/kelseyhightower/inspector) service to demonstrate its functionality.

 ## Usage